 Backpacks of Hope is the University of Puget Sound chapter of St. Leo’s Backpacks program, which provides food over the weekend to Tacoma public school children who are at-risk for hunger.

-Food Salvage is a program that works in collaboration with Dining & Conference Services to package and deliver food that would normally go to waste to Guadalupe House each week.
+Food Justice is a program that works in collaboration with Dining & Conference Services to package and deliver food that would normally go to waste to Guadalupe House each week.